Isidore De Loor: Beatification

-De Loor's beatification process opened under Pope John XXIII on 9 November 1960 and he became titled as a Servant of God while Pope John Paul II named him as Venerable on 12 July 1982 after confirming his life of model heroic virtue.
+De Loor's beatification process opened under Pope Pius XII on 15 March 1952, granting him the title of Servant of God.
+Pope John Paul II named him as Venerable on 12 July 1982 after confirming his life of model heroic virtue.
 The same pope beatified De Loor later on 30 September 1984.

 The current postulator for this cause is the Passionist priest Giovanni Zubiani.